RedQuyllur/ChemoSupportTools/README.md

 <br />
 <br />
 The project is divided into two sections:
-1. [System solutions](#source-code) supporting the development process in dynamically changing project conditions (basic modules, example implementation, encapsulation, self-commenting and clean code),
+1. [System solutions](#source-code) supporting the development process in dynamically changing project conditions,
 2. [Example analysis](#analysis-examples), system use-case, observations and workflow related to problems in the field of chemometrics (examples of solving the most common problems, full workflow from loading data to obtaining the first results).

 A detailed description is available in the following chapters, you can access them directly by using the links above.